GoogleCloudPlatform/storage-sdrs/scripts/deployment/README.md

-Application Update
+#### Application Update

-6. Update the SDRS application using MIG Updater.
+1. Update the SDRS application using [MIG Updater](./mig_create_and_update/README.md).

 Follow the steps section II (subsection 1 through 4) to update the version of new software on the existing Managed Instance Group.

 ##### Notes:

-1. The Managed Instance Group updater does NOT cause a change of Internal Load Balancer Private IP or Endpoints configuration change.
+1. The Managed Instance Group updater does NOT cause a change of Internal Load Balancer Private IP Address or Endpoints configuration change.
 2. The Managed Instance Group Infrastructure is immutable i.e. when you update the MIG with a newer software version the VM instances are replaced by the new VM instances running newer software version.
 3. You can not stop or restart VM instances in a MIG.